awelzel/zeek_plugin/README.md

 zeek -i napatech::9
 ```

-To use it in production with multiple Zeek processes, use a configuraiton similar to this in node.cfg:
+To use it in production with multiple Zeek processes, use a configuration similar to this in node.cfg:

 ```
 [worker-1]